google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 This largely applies to mobile devices at the time of writing.
 Setting this option makes new notifications vibrate and play a system sound.

 There are scenarios where you might want a replacing notification to notify the user rather than silently update.
-Chat applications are a good example where you would want one notification but would want to inform the user a new message has been received.
-In this case you could use `tag` with `renotify` set to true.
+Chat applications are a good example.
+In this case you should set `tag` and `renotify` to true.

             const title = 'Notification 2 of 2';
             const options = {